storlak/Python-Libraries-Studied/# Python Libraries.md

 - 🔻STATISTICS functions i've used:
     - fmean: median of float numbers.
     - mean: median of integer numbers.
-    - random.choice: chooses a random element from a list.

 ### Random Module
 - The random module in Python provides functions for generating random numbers.